ChihHanHuang/Predicting-FDA-approvability/README.md

 * pandas

 ## Usage
-To predict FDA approvability of new small-molecule drugs of your interest with our trained models, you'll need to prepare a list of PubchemID for the compounds and save it in a txt file and saved in current directory.
+To predict FDA approvability of new small-molecule compounds of your interest with our trained models, you'll need to prepare a list of PubChemID for the compounds and save it in a txt file in current directory.

 For example, the PubChemIDs of compounds of interest is saved as 'testComps.txt'.
 Run
 ```
 python prediction.py testComps.txt
 ```
-This returns a 'result.csv' file which contains a table like the following:
+This returns a 'result.csv' file, which contains a table like the following:

 | PubChemID  | non-TD/TD | MD/CD | MDon/MDoff |
 | ---------- | --------- | ----- | ---------- |